pyside/pyside2-setup/doc/typesystem_specifying_types.rst

     superclass for the given type, in the generated target language API.
 The **copyable** and **hash-function** attributes are the same as described for :ref:`value-type`.

+    The *optional* attribute **stream** specifies whether this type will be able to use externally defined operators, like QDataStream << and >>.
+If equals to **yes**, these operators will be called as normal methods within the current class.

 interface-type